VissaMoutafis/Time-Series-Processing-with-Tensorflow/README.md

 - `--train` for setting the train mode on
 - `--model-path` in case we want to save/load the model in/from some other path, instead of the root directory

+## Configuration Files
+Each and every program will get its own `*_cofig.py` file that will contain, definitiions for parameters.
+The user is welcome to expreriment and change the default values of the paremeters.
+Those parameteers are used during training and visualization routines.

 ## Time Series Forecasting with LSTMs
 In order to use the forecast routine:
 ```bash